Idiopathic Environmental Intolerance

 Symptoms may include a rapid heart rate, chest pain, sweating, shortness of breath, fatigue, flushing, dizziness, nausea, choking, trembling, numbness, coughing, hoarseness, and difficulty concentrating.

 The diagnosis of idiopathic environmental intolerance is suspected if the symptoms

 Recur after repeated exposure to the chemical substance

 Recur after exposure to levels much lower than those that have been tolerated previously or that are commonly tolerated by others

 Subside when the person leaves the offending environment

 Develop in response to a wide variety of unrelated chemical substances

 People may try avoiding the toxic substances thought to cause their symptoms.
 However, avoidance may be difficult because many of these substances are widespread.
 Also, the substances being avoided may not be the true cause of symptoms, so avoidance may be ineffective.
 People should avoid too much social isolation.
-Psychotherapy can sometimes helpful, by enabling people to cope with their symptoms and improve their quality of life.
+Psychotherapy can sometimes be helpful.
+The aim of psychotherapy is not to convince people that the cause of idiopathic environmental intolerance is psychologic.
+The aim, rather, is to enable people to cope with their symptoms and improve their quality of life.